TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Logging/Index.rst

 TYPO3 Logging consists of the following components:

 - A :ref:`Logger <logging-logger>` that receives the log message and related details, like a severity
+- A :ref:`LogRecord model <logging-model>` which encapsulates the data
 - :ref:`Configuration <logging-configuration>` of the logging system
 - :ref:`Writers <logging-writers>` which write the log records to different targets (like file, database, rsyslog server, etc.)